 So far, I’ve read a copious number of articles relating to skin undertone and tips on how to find yours.
-However, none of them seem to be explaining why it is important for you to know your undertone and in what ways it can be a real game changer.
+However, none of them seems to be explaining why it is crucial for you to know your undertone and how it can be a real game-changer when it comes to your wardrobe and your makeup routine.

 The difference between skintone and undertone.

-Skin tone refers to the skin’s shade at the surface, so from ivory to ebony and everything in between.
+Skin tone refers to the skin’s shade at surface level, so from ivory to ebony and everything in between.

-Now, a cool undertone will usually have the a hue/tinge of red or blue coming through, whereas a warm undertone will usually have yellow, green or golden undertones coming through.
+Now, a cool undertone will usually contain a tinge of red or blue, whereas a warm undertone will usually have yellow, green or golden undertones.

-For example, you can be ebony with red undertones (cool) or golden undertones (warm).
+For example, you can have an ebony skin tone with red undertones (cool) or golden undertones (warm).

 So how do you figure out what undertone YOU are?
 You can read this quick guide to find out.